Best Nuzlocke Starters for Every Generation (Gen 1–9)

 Cover early gyms first

 Your starter determines whether gym 1–3 is a breeze or a death spiral.
 Prioritize matchups over final-form power.
+A starter with poor early gym coverage forces you to burn early catches on coverage patches instead of building team depth.

 Know your rival's counter

 Most rivals use the starter that counters yours.
 Knowing that early lets you plan your first few catches around that threat.
+The rival fight timing in most games gives you very little preparation window — know it's coming before it arrives.

 Don't rely on one mon

-Use the Nuzlocke Generator
+Use the Generator to plan coverage

 FAQ